-Accountancy firms can apply to become a CLC Licensed Body under the CLC’s ABS Framework.
+Accountancy Firms can apply to become a CLC Licensed Body under the CLC’s ABS Framework.
 However, there are some standard minimum operational requirements for all practices and accountancy firms can use the simple questions below to give themselves an indication of whether they would be likely to would meet the CLC’s minimum requirements.
-Of course if you would like to discuss that further with us directly please contact Claire Richardson, Deputy Director of Authorisations and New Business, on clairer@clc-uk.org.
+Of course, if you would like to discuss that further with us, please contact the licensing team to arrange a discussion.

-Interested firms should take a moment to familiarise themselves with the CLC ABS Code and Regulatory Responsibilities of a Licensed Body (ABS), as the these are the arrangements that we will be expecting your business and key personnel to operate within.
-Of course, once you are a CLC regulated business you will be allocated your own Regulatory Supervision Manager or RSM.
+Interested firms should familiarise themselves with the CLC ABS Code and Regulatory Responsibilities of a Licensed Body (ABS), as the these are the arrangements that we will be expecting your business and key personnel to operate within.
+Of course, once you are a CLC regulated business you will be allocated your own Regulatory Supervision Manager or Regulatory Supervision Officer.

 To help you think about whether becoming CLC regulated is right for your firm, we have explained some of our key compliance principles under the three simple headings below: